 Grant made possible in part by the Class of 1970

 Pictured (L to R): Cedar Falls Schools Foundation 2022 Excellence Grant Committee members: Monica Boyer, Jim Sprau, Vickie Robinson and Helen Pearce with Cedar Falls Community School District Administrators Dr. Andy Pattee, Eric Rosburg, Pam Zeigler and Tara Estep.

 Did You Know?

-In 2020-2021, the Cedar Falls Schools Foundation invested over $92,000 into our district in the form of classroom grants, professional development and scholarships!
-Watch our short year-in-review video to see the projects and programs we were able to support thanks to donors!
+Last school year, the Cedar Falls Schools Foundation invested over $105,000 to support students, staff and the district!
+Watch our short year-in-review video below to see the projects and programs we were able to support thanks to donors!